Altaks/Altaks/README.md

 ## 🏅 Achievements

 <img align="left" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Altaks&layout=compact&theme=synthwave">
-Since I'm 12 yo.
+Since I was 12 yo.
 I developed plugins for Minecraft servers (Arqion for 1 year and ElementaryNetwork for one year and a half), some websites for friends and geeky stuff like these.

 I developed and managed this entire infrastructure of Arqion, based on BungeeCord and a bunch of Spigot servers.
 It needed the development of home-made plugins such as economy plugins, player island plugins (it was a SkyBlock), moderation plugins, pets plugins and much more.
 Feel free to check these : [Plugins from Arqion](https://github.com/Altaks/ArqionPlugins)